 Mt.
 Bachelor's use of Wind Power

-Mt Bachelor offsets 100% of its electrical use with Renewable Energy Credits (RECs) from wind power.
+Mt Bachelor offsets 100% of its electrical use by purchasing wind power.

 - For the 2012-2013 fiscal year, Mt.
 Bachelor purchased 7,418,951 kWh of wind power RECs